5 steps to a robust corrective action process

 From time to time, every business experiences defects (AKA non-conformances) in their end product or procedures.
 Some are major, such as a product failing a safety check when it rolls off the production line.
 Others are minor, such as cosmetic flaws in the finish of a single product in a batch, or the omission of some detail of paperwork.
 They all have one thing in common though, they represent deviations from required and specified standards.

-So, how do you work out if a detected issue is ‘systemic’?
+How do you know if an issue is ‘systemic’?

 You can act to trash a product with a specific defect to prevent it from getting in the hands of your customer.
 You can retrain the staff member who omitted to sign a particular form.
 But that won’t tell you if the issue is a ‘one-off’ event, or the fault of a failure in the process which will cause the defect to reappear and get worse over time.